 Speak with one voice—Board members may debate alternatives in the Boardroom; however, once a decision has been made, whether or not an individual Board Member is in agreement, s/he should respect and not speak against the Board decision to the greatest extent possible.

-Sit on the Society’s committees as required.
+Sit on the Society’s Committees as required.

-May be released at the end of the elected term, by resigning, or according to the PRAMP Committee Bylaws.
+May be released at the end of the elected term, by resigning, or according to the PRAMP Bylaws.

 2.3 Expectations of PRAMP Executive Committee